swedenconnect/technical-framework/Identity Binding.md

 <a name="versions"></a>
 ## 4. Versions

+- 2024-05-08: Updated according to the latest legal agreements.
+The binding level is no longer used.
+Instead a set of identity binding process URL:s represent the binding.

 - 2023-06-09: First version.
-- 2024-05-08: Updated for release of the Identity Binding Service to the Sweden Connect QA environment.